What Is an Unavoidably Unsafe Product?

-An unavoidably unsafe product isn't necessarily by its nature dangerous.
-Rather, it's a product that is incapable of being made safe for its intended and ordinary use.
+An unavoidably unsafe product isn't necessarily dangerous by design.
+It's a product that manufacturers cannot make safe for its intended and ordinary use.

-- How the product was prepared;
+- How the manufacturer made the product

-- Whether there are any alternatives available.
+- Whether there are safe alternatives available

 Utility vs. Risk